charredgrass/node-backpacktf/README.md

 var backpacktf = require('backpacktf');
 ```

 And call methods off `backpacktf`.
+When passing to parameters, SteamIDs and backpack.tf API keys should always be Strings.

 To use methods from this module, you need a [backpack.tf API key](http://backpack.tf/api/register).
 Also keep in mind that most of the methods will cache their results, and have a varying time limit (additional details can be found [here](http://backpack.tf/developer)).

 [backpacktf on npmjs.com](https://www.npmjs.com/package/backpacktf)

 #Enums